Loading...

 There is no interstate compact for tattoo artists.

-Source: Alaska Department of Commerce — Board of Barbers and Hairdressers — Licensing Requirements
+Tattoo Artist requirements in Alaska verified against Alaska Department of Commerce — Board of Barbers and Hairdressers, March 2026.

 Alaska requires license for tattoo artists.
+An apprenticeship is required.
 BBP training is mandatory.
 All licensing is managed through the Alaska Department of Commerce — Board of Barbers and Hairdressers.

 Requirements vary by state and locality.
 Always verify current requirements with your state or local licensing authority.